Literature / Dr. No

 - Air-Vent Passageway: Subverted.
 The air vent system in Bond's cell is purposely designed to allow passage by a man... but as an endurance-course, to see how much pain a man can endure, through mounting physical challenges—which are also psychologically testing Bond, as they get more horrific.
 It ends with Bond having to fight a Giant Squid.

-- Animal Assassin: No's agents attempt to kill Bond by releasing a poisonous centipede in his room.
+- Animal Assassin: No's agents attempt to kill Bond by releasing a venomous centipede in his room.

 - Antagonist Title

-- Artificial Limbs: Dr. No has two artifical hands, because they were cut off by his former Tong employers as a punishment.
+- Artificial Limbs: Dr. No has two artificial pincer hands, because they were cut off by his former Tong employers as a punishment.
 He uses them for dramatic effect to enhance his ominous nature.

 - Big Bad: Dr. No.

 - Charm Point: Bond sees Honey Ryder's broken nose as this, and secretly hopes that she won't fix it in a surgery as she plans to.

-- Creepy Centipedes: An attempt is made Bond's life by letting a poisonous centiped in his room.
+- Creepy Centipedes: An attempt is made Bond's life by letting a venomous centipede in his room.

 - Giant Squid: The title character puts him through a torture labyrinth ending with an apparent escape only to be attacked by a giant squid.
 Improbably, Bond wins.

-- Heart in the Wrong Place: Dr. No tells Bond how he survived reprisal from the Tong after embezzling funds - after hours of prison torture, they chopped off his hands and shot him through the heart, or thought they did, but he was a rare case with his heart on the right side of his body.
+- Heart in the Wrong Place: Dr. No tells Bond how he survived reprisal from the Tong after embezzling funds - after hours of prison torture, they chopped off his hands and shot him through the heart, or thought they did.
+As it turned out, he was a rare case with his heart on the right side of his body.

-- High-Class Call Girl: Honey Rider tells bond she plans to become one of these, so she can get the money for her operation.
+- High-Class Call Girl: Honey Rider tells Bond she plans to become one of these, so she can get the money for her operation.
 Bond, however, points out why it's a bad idea.